core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 CoAP over WebSockets can be used in a number of configurations.
-The most basic configuration is a CoAP client retrieving or updating a CoAP resource located at a CoAP server that exposes a WebSocket endpoint ({{arch-1}}).
+The most basic configuration is a CoAP client retrieving or updating a CoAP resource located on a CoAP server that exposes a WebSocket endpoint ({{arch-1}}).
 The CoAP client acts as the WebSocket client, establishes a WebSocket connection, and sends a CoAP request, to which the CoAP server returns a CoAP response.
 The WebSocket connection can be used for any number